diabetes myths

 Share

-Although close to 10 percent of Americans have diabetes, there are a lot of myths about the disease out there.
+Although close to 10 percent of Americans have diabetes, there are a lot of diabetes myths out there.
 This false information may lead you to believe that diabetic complications are an inevitable part of living with the condition — which isn’t true at all.

 So, what is the most common misinformation about diabetes?
 These eight myths, paired with what the research actually says, will help you separate fact from fiction.